Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Element property

 An element property needs to be assigned.
-Note: There is a distiction between <em> element type </em> and <em> element property </em> (specified by <em> TYPE </em> above).
+There is a distiction between <em> element type </em> and <em> element property </em> (specified by <em> TYPE </em> above).
 The element property determines whether you are describing a continuum, or some other structural-type stress-state (e.g., shell, beam, etc.).
 For the C3D8 hex element, we would need a continuum description, which is specified using keyword <em> *SOLID SECTION </em>

 	*SOLID SECTION, ELSET=P1, MATERIAL=M1

-The element <em> TYPE </em> is <em> C3D8 </em>.
-The first integer refers to the element label ID (in this case, specified as 1).
-Subsequent integers specify the ordering of the nodes of the hex element.
-As we define the element, it is grouped into an element set <em> ELSET </em> called <em> P1 </em>.
+We have to specify the group of elements <em> ELSET </em> associated with this property, and also the material name <em> MATERIAL </em> (see below).

+## Material definition

+For this example, we will use a linear elastic material with elastic modulus of 1000 and Poisson's ratio of 0.3.
+The material is defined using the keyword <em> *MATERIAL </em>:

+	**MATERIAL, NAME=M1
+	*ELASTIC
+	1000.,0.3

+We have to specify a name for this material, which we have called <em> M1 </em>

 ## Boundary conditions